ck37/randomize_ado/README.md

 *Manual version*

-Download the zip file of the repository ([link](https://github.com/ck37/randomize.ado/archive/master.zip)), unzip it, then add that folder to Stata's search path for ado files:
+Download the zip file of the repository ([link](https://github.com/ck37/randomize.ado/archive/master.zip)), unzip it, then add that folder to Stata's search path for ado files.
+Example:

   ```stata
   . adopath + "~/Documents/randomize.ado-master/"